norcams/iaas/docs/team/operations/himlar-bootstrap.rst

    NB: the `secrets` repo must already have the key installed

 #.
-Run puppet in bootsrap mode:
+Run puppet in bootstrap mode:

    **bash /root/puppet_bootstrap.sh**